Kebab: South Asia

 South Asia has a rich kebab tradition with a great variety of different kebab dishes.
-Many modern kebabs in Bangladeshi, Indian and Pakistani cuisine trace their origins back to the time of the Mughals and the strong influence of Mughlai cuisine.
+Many modern kebabs in Indian subcontinental cuisine (Bangladeshi, Indian and Pakistani cuisine) trace their origins back to the time of the Mughals and the strong influence of Mughlai cuisine in medieval India, that persists to this day.
 Kebab dishes common to one or more of these countries include: